-- 1. In Tax Year 1991, Total TPP taxes were 32.1% of school district property taxes.
-In Tax Year 2015, TPP taxes comprised only 7.3% of total school district taxes paid. - 2.
-In TY 1991, Class 1 real property taxes (residential & agricultural property taxes) were 47.5% of school property taxes.
-In TY 2015, Class 1 taxes comprised 69.0% of school taxes paid.
-Thus, Ohio schools have become much more dependent on Residential & Agricultural taxpayers to provide the local share of school funding since 1991. - 3.
-87% of school districts rely on Class 1 taxes for more than 60% of their local revenue in 2015.
-In 1991, only 39% of districts had a Class 1 tax share in excess of 60%. - 4.
-None of the above figures include over \$400 million in school district income taxes (SDIT) collected in the nearly 200 school districts that utilize an SDIT.
-Inclusion of these revenues would only increase the percentage of local school taxes derived from homeowners
+1. In Tax Year 1991, Total TPP taxes were 32.1% of school district property taxes.
+In Tax Year 2015, TPP taxes comprised only 7.3% of total school district taxes paid.

+2. In TY 1991, Class 1 real property taxes (residential & agricultural property taxes) were

+47.5% of school property taxes.
+In TY 2022, Class 1 taxes comprised 66.1% of school taxes paid.
+Thus, Ohio schools have become much more dependent on Residential & Agricultural taxpayers to provide the local share of school funding since 1991.

+3.In 2022, 75% of school districts relied on Class 1 taxes for more than 60% of their local revenue.
+In 1991, only 39% of districts had a Class 1 tax share in excess of 60%.

+4. None of the above figures include \$684 million in school district income taxes (SDIT) currently collected in the 220 school districts that utilize an SDIT.
+Inclusion of these revenues would increase the percentage of local school taxes derived from homeowners to nearly 68%.

-- 5. Because HB 920 works to lower effective millage rates on real property in response to reappraisal increases in property value, the shift towards greater reliance on Class 1 property taxes is NOT due to inflationary increases in the Class 1 property tax base. - 6.
-Increased Class 1 millage rates are also not responsible for the shift in tax burden towards residential and agricultural taxpayers, as Class 2 and TPP (voted) millage rates have both increased more than Class 1 rates over time. - 7.
-Rather, the primary reason for the shift is state tax policy changes that have entirely eliminated the business TPP tax and significantly reduced the assessment rate on Public Utility TPP. - 8.
-While it is true that school districts and other local governments were initially held harmless for the impact of the HB 66 Business TPP and SB 3 Public Utility TPP tax reduction, these replacement payments were phased down in FY12 and FY13, and again in FY16 and FY17.
-They are now 16% of what they were in FY11.
-The loss of these replacement payments makes the shift in the composition of the remaining tax base even more challenging for schools and taxpayers. - 9.
-This analysis does not explicitly take into account the replacement payments for the 10% rollback on residential and agricultural property and the 2.5% homestead rollback on owner occupied homes.
+5. Because HB 920 works to lower effective millage rates on real property in response to reappraisal increases in property value, the shift towards greater reliance on Class 1 property taxes is NOT due to inflationary increases in the Class 1 property tax base.

+6. Increased Class 1 millage rates are also not responsible for the shift in tax burden towards residential and agricultural taxpayers, as Class 2 and TPP (voted) millage rates have both increased more than Class 1 rates over time.
+In fact, Table 3 shows that Class 1 effective, Class 2 effective, PUTPP, and overall average effective millage rates for schools all decreased from 2015 to 2022.

+7. Rather, the primary reason for the shift is state tax policy changes that have entirely eliminated the business TPP tax and significantly reduced the assessment rate on Public Utility TPP.

+8. While it is true that school districts and other local governments were initially held harmless for the impact of the HB 66 Business TPP and SB 3 Public Utility TPP tax reduction, these replacement payments were phased down in FY12 and FY13, and again in FY16 to the present.
+TPP reimbursements are now only 6% of what they were in FY11.
+The loss of these replacement payments makes the shift in the composition of the remaining tax base even more challenging for schools and taxpayers.

+9. This analysis does not explicitly take into account the replacement payments for the 10% rollback on residential and agricultural property and the 2.5% homestead rollback on owner occupied homes.
 Inclusion of this would slightly reduce the percentage of taxes actually paid by Class 1 property owners (because the state pays the rollback amount directly to schools and other local governments).
 However, this adjustment would not change the primary findings of this report in any meaningful way.
-Furthermore, because HB 59 (the FY14-15 budget bill) eliminated the rollback on new and replacement property tax levies enacted in November 2013 and beyond, the data shown for 2015 accurately reflects the distribution of taxes for school levies approved by voters under current law.
+Furthermore, because HB 59 (the FY14-15 budget bill) eliminated the rollback on new and replacement property tax levies enacted in November 2013 and beyond, the data shown for 2015 and 2022 accurately reflects the distribution of taxes for school levies approved by voters under current law.